dotnet-foundation/website/input/blog/posts/net-foundation-march-april-2021-update.md

 The .NET Foundation is only as good as the community that supports it.
 There are many ways to get involved.

 ### [Support a project](https://dotnetfoundation.org/projects)
 Projects, and the people behind them, are at the heart of what .NET Foundation is all about.
-These days, you’ll find a wide variety of projects under the .NET Foundation.
+These days, you'll find a wide variety of projects under the .NET Foundation.
 Can you contribute to something already in the works?
 [Browse our projects](https://dotnetfoundation.org/projects) to find out how to contribute.

 ### [Become a member](https://dotnetfoundation.org/member)
 By involving people that are passionate about .NET we can create a powerful organization that furthers sustainable open source, a diverse and open community, and help evolve this growing and evolving ecosystem that we are very passionate about.
 If you are as passionate about the .NET ecosystem as we are, then you should consider becoming a member of the .NET Foundation.
 [Read more about member benefits](https://dotnetfoundation.org/member) and [please join](https://dotnetfoundation.org/member/become-a-member) to help shape the future.